mc-buckets/brutalistpelican/README.md

 You may get warnings if you don't have the dependencies installed for the 'w3c_validate' and 'optimize_images' plugins, but it doesn't impact what gets built.
 Install those dependencies if you would like to use the theme in production the same way I do, otherwise it doesn't impact anything.

 ## Background and Inspiration
-When I decided to get back into blogging, I knew that wanted a site that was super simple and readable.
+When I decided to get back into blogging, I knew that I wanted a site that was super simple and readable.
 There are many great Pelican themes out there but I couldn't quite find what I was looking for.
 After reading David Bryant Copeland's [Brutalist Web Design](https://brutalist-web.design/) a few weeks ago, I was inspired to try and apply those design principles to a Pelican theme.
 The goal of this theme is to be feature-rich while also accessible and fast.
 This release is just 1.0.
 I'll be adding more features as I shake off the front-end coding rust.

 ## Features
 * Clean, readable, accessible, and fast theme